How cheap is Vietnam – how much I spent in 4 weeks

 However, without massages and shopping, I spent 1205.10 eur altogether on accommodation, transportation and food for a month in Southern Vietnam.

 Is that cheap or expensive to you?
-How cheap does Vietnam seem to you now to you when you see my expenses?
+How cheap does Vietnam seem to you now when you see my expenses there?

 Yes, Vietnam can be done on a budget.
 At least compared to some European countries or North America.
 However, my Vietnamese trip was not really on a budget.
 I bought everything I wanted to, I enjoyed 12 hours of massages, I dined out at restaurants maybe around 26 times.
 I even bought clothes which I do not do often on the road.